3drenders/web-notifications/README.md

 ```javascript
     wn.getPermission();
 ```
-* wn.send(title, body, icon, clickEvent) - Sends a notification to the user Takes four parameters:
+* wn.send(title, body, icon, clickEvent) - Sends a notification to the user.

+Takes four parameters:
     * Title - The title of the notification
     * Body - The body of the message for the notification